 I have been very blessed and I am thankful.
-My life worked out very well for being the son of a poor steel worker.
+We didn't have much growing up, but we never realized it as children.
 I had great parents who knew how to raise their children with love.
-I now have an absolutely wonderful wife and family.
+I am also blessed to have an absolutely wonderful wife.

 Amateur radio was a major influence early in my life.
 It shaped who I became and how I applied myself during life.
 It is amazing how a hobby can shape a person's life.